blueTora/XV6/README.md

 - `int unit0_operation()`, `int unit1_operation()`, `int unit2_operation()`, and `int unit3_operation()`:

+### Unit Operations

   These system calls implement unit operations that perform specific tasks or operations within XV6.
 Each unit operation serves a distinct purpose and contributes to the overall functionality of the operating system.

+- `unit0_operation()`

+The `unit0_operation()` system call performs a specific operation on a value within XV6.
+It adds 7 to the value and then applies the modulo operation by M. This operation can be used for various purposes, such as transforming or manipulating data in a controlled manner.

+- `unit1_operation()`

+The `unit1_operation()` system call multiplies a value within XV6 by 2 and then applies the modulo operation by M. Similar to `unit0_operation()`, this operation allows for controlled data manipulation by scaling the value and ensuring it stays within defined bounds.

+- `unit2_operation()`

+The `unit2_operation()` system call multiplies a value within XV6 by 3 and then applies the modulo operation by M. This operation is another form of controlled data manipulation, effectively scaling the value by a factor of 3 while keeping it within the specified range.

+- `unit3_operation()`

+The `unit3_operation()` system call prints out the value it receives as input.
+This operation provides a means to display or log the value for debugging or informational purposes.
+It can be used to track the progress or state of the system during execution.

+These unit operations offer flexibility and extend the capabilities of XV6.
+By utilizing them in your programs or system utilities, you can perform various computations, transformations, and observations based on the specific requirements of your project.

 ## Acknowledgments